Sudan profile - Timeline

 2005 June - Government and exiled opposition grouping - National Democratic Alliance (NDA) - sign reconciliation deal allowing NDA into power-sharing administration.

-2005 9 July - Former southern rebel leader John Garang is sworn in as first vice president.
-A constitution which gives a large degree of autonomy to the south is signed.
+2005 July - Former southern rebel leader John Garang is sworn in as first vice-president, new constitution gives large degree of autonomy to south.

 2006 May - Khartoum government and the main rebel faction in Darfur, the Sudan Liberation Movement, sign a peace accord.
 Two smaller rebel groups reject the deal.
 Fighting continues.